mrlt8/docker-wyze-bridge/README.md

 You can then use the web interface at `http://localhost:5000` where localhost is the hostname or ip of the machine running the bridge.

 See [basic usage](#basic-usage) for additional information or visit the [wiki page](https://github.com/mrlt8/docker-wyze-bridge/wiki/Home-Assistant) for additional information on using the bridge as a Home Assistant Add-on.

+## What's Changed in v2.5.3

+* FIXED: use static bulma for Pi-Hole compatibility Thanks @MetalliMyers! #1054
+* NEW: MQTT/API - Format SD Card using the topic/endpoint `format_sd` Thanks @iferlive! #1053
+* NEW: `MQTT_RETRIES` to adjust the number of retires on exception.
+Defaults to 3 before disabling MQTT.
+Thanks @rmaes4! #1047

 ## What's Changed in v2.5.2